 To add the mdm_context variable manually, do the following:

-In the BPM perspective, click in the workflow pool and then, in the Data view, click the Pool variables tab.
+In the BPM perspective, click in the workflow pool and then, in the lower part of the perspective, click the Data tab under General to open the corresponding view.

 In the window that opens, define the parameters of the variable as follows: